betterembed/neos-betterembed/readme.md

 you can read the API description [here](https://api.betterembed.com/swagger/index.html) and test urls.

 ## Beta Release
-Please note that this is currenty a beta release.
+Please note that this is currently a beta release.
 If you find any issues pls report them or create PR - thx!